AAU-RoboticsAutomationGroup/PhDAppliedAIMecManEng/Day 1 - Time Series/README.md

 The model will be saved to the folder - checkpoints (You will need to create this folder manually).

 ## 4. Assignment instructions
+### 4.1 Download Dataset
+We prepared dataset for the exercise.
+You can download it from [here](https://drive.google.com/file/d/1uBQVp9b_pjIhU7E6EhaDXizVb1PbMgOG/view?usp=share_link)

+### 4.2 Filling missing part in the scripts
 Several lines are missing in *ConvLSTM2D_org_data.py*.

 You will need to use *Conv1D_org_data.py* as reference and fill the missing code in ConvLSTM2D_org_data.py.
 You may want to fine-tune